uozuAho/pandemic_ddd/readme.md

 implemented.

 # todo
+- fix epidemic
+  - allow special event between infect & intensify
+  - test: city with 2 cubes, epidemic drawn, should only outbreak once
+  - test scenario: pick up 2 epidemics.
+Expectations:
+      - only one infection stage occurs
+      - second epidemic: 1 infection card in discard, will be drawn on infect stage
 - implement all game rules. left:
   - special event cards: play at any time, not an action
     - resilient population: remove any infection card from the discard pile from the game.
       - scenario: can be played between the infect & intensify steps of an epidemic
         - assert that the card is no longer in the deck
+      - scenario: draw 2 epidemics, use resilient population to prevent outbreak on second
       - add to all cards/command gen
     - one quiet night: skip next infect cities step
     - Government_grant_can_play_during_epidemic_after_infect: test with all special events